-• Increase the awareness and visibility of marine technical fields, educational and career opportunities, and potential employers.

-- Help students develop the skills necessary to enter careers in technical fields.
+- Increase the awareness and visibility of marine technical fields, educational and career opportunities, and potential employers. - Help students develop the skills necessary to enter careers in technical fields.
 These skills include the ability to problem solve, think critically, troubleshoot, communicate effectively, and manage projects.
-These also include "entrepreneurial" skills the ability to see the "bigger picture" context of their work and to tackle problems in creative and innovative ways.
+These also include entrepreneurial skills the ability to see the "bigger picture" context of their work and to tackle problems in creative and innovative ways.
 In addition, students develop interpersonal skills as they work together to solve problems and overcome challenges. - Connect students and educators with employers and working professionals.
-Working professionals have the opportunity to share their knowledge and experience as team mentors, complementing what students are learning in the classroom.
+Working professionals have the opportunity to share their knowledge and experience as team mentors, complementing what the students are learning in the classroom.
 Students can explore potential careers.
-Employers are able to evaluate students as potential employees. - Increase students' understanding of the role that ROVs play in the installation, operation, and maintenance of ocean observing systems.
+Employers are able to evaluate students as potential employees. - Increase students' understanding of the role that ROVs play in shipwreck exploration, scientific research, and conservation.

-COMPETITION COMPONENTS
+COMPETITION THEME & COMPONENTS

 Each year the competition focuses on a new theme in order to expose students and educators to the many different aspects of the ocean workplace and the scientific and technological advancements that are taking place.
+This year's competition theme highlights the role that ROVs play in exploring and documenting shipwrecks, studying sinkholes, and conserving our national maritime heritage sites in the Thunder Bay National Marine Sanctuary.